Complaints Regarding California Health Care

 Complaints to the Osteopathic Medical Board of California

 The Board of Pharmacy protects and promotes the health and safety of Californians by pursuing the highest quality of pharmacist’s care and the appropriate use of pharmaceuticals through education, communication, licensing, legislation, regulation, and enforcement.
 One of the ways this is accomplished is by the board’s careful review, evaluation, and resolution of all complaints submitted by consumers regarding licensees.

 Complaints to the Board of Pharmacy

-The Medical Board mission is to protect health care consumers through the proper licensing and regulation of physicians and surgeons and certain allied health care professions and through the vigorous, objective enforcement of the Medical Practice Act, and, to promote access to quality medical care through the Board's licensing and regulatory functions.
+The Medical Board mission is to protect health care consumers through the proper licensing and regulation of physicians and surgeons and certain allied health care professions and vigorous, objective enforcement of the Medical Practice Act, and to promote access to quality medical care through the Board's licensing and regulatory functions.

 Complaints to the Medical Board: The Medical Board is responsible for investigating complaints and disciplining physicians and other allied health professionals who violate the law.
 If a doctor or other Board licensee appears to have violated the laws that apply to the practice of medicine, Board staff will investigate and charges may be filed.